alshedivat/al-folio/_pages/home.md

 **Battery-related optimization algorithms**

-* Both simulation and experiment in battery field is time-consuming, and it will be more problematic to optimize battery parameters.
+* Both simulation and experiment in battery field are time-consuming, and it will be more problematic to optimize battery parameters.
 * Trying to design gradient-free algorithms to reduce the number of trials (configurations).
 The time-dependent nature of battery cycling will be considered.